OVERVIEW

 You can find almost anything for sale on eBay, from a piece of fine art to clippings of Justin Bieber’s hair.
 So it's no surprise that the IRS doesn't view all sellers alike in the online marketplace.
 You may not have to pay tax at all if you are essentially hosting an online garage sale, but if you run your eBay account more like a business, you should be reporting your sales to the IRS.

-Key Takeaways • If your online auction sales involve used items and are the equivalent of an occasional garage or yard sale, you generally don't have to report income from those sales, especially if you are selling the items for less than you paid for them. • If your eBay sales are classified as a hobby, you have to report the income on Form 1040, but you won't be able to offset your profits by deducting expenses. • If you earn money from your eBay sales, your activities will be classified as a business and you will have to report your net income (gross income minus allowable business-related expenses) from your eBay sales. |
+- If your online auction sales involve used items and are the equivalent of an occasional garage or yard sale, you generally don't have to report income from those sales, especially if you are selling the items for less than you paid for them.

-Not All eBay Sales are subject to income tax
+Not all eBay sales are subject to income tax

 Not every eBay sale is subject to income tax, but most are.
 If you use the site to get rid of household articles you've used in the past, you may qualify for "occasional garage or yard sale" treatment.
 According to the IRS, if your online auction sales are the Internet equivalent of an occasional garage or yard sale, you generally do not have to report income from those sales.